 If the total amount payable to all family members exceeds the family’s FMB limit, SS reduces each person’s benefit until the total equals the maximum allowable amount.
-On the flip side, if an FMB was applied and one or more family members stop receiving benefits, the remaining family member benefits could be recalculated and possibly increased.
+On the flip side, if you’ve reached the FMB and one or more family members stop receiving benefits, the remaining family member benefits could be recalculated and possibly increased.

 Notice the words I’m using.

-Now that you know what an FMB is and how it could apply to your family, you might want to try to understand what all of your numbers are and how they are calculated.
+Now that you know what an FMB is and how it applies to your family, the next step is understanding your numbers and calculations.
 Both individually and together.
 Even if it means several trips to your local SSA office to discuss your personal claiming strategy.

-If you aren’t sure what your FMB is or if you’ve even reached it, contact the SSA to ask specifically about the calculations relevant to your benefit(s).
+If you aren’t sure what your FMB is, contact the SSA to ask specifically about the calculations relevant to your benefit(s).

 Taxes on Survivor Benefits

 Taxes are no joke, so it’s important to understand the rules.
 The problem is the calculations to determine taxable survivor benefits are confusing.
 This might be the most complicated of the top 5 things you need to know about widow survivor benefits.